 Between August and December 2018, several putative shareholder class action lawsuits were filed against us and certain of our officers and directors in the U.S. District Court for the Southern District of New York ("SDNY") and the Superior Court of the State of California.
 The plaintiffs in these cases alleged, in sum and substance, that certain disclosure and statements made by our company in connection with our initial public offering contained material misstatements and omissions in violation of the federal securities laws.
 In March 2020, the court granted our motion to dismiss the claims in the consolidated action in the SDNY.
 In August 2021, the United States Court of Appeals for the Second Circuit affirmed the district court's dismissal of the federal action, and the matter is now closed.
 The consolidated action in the Superior Court of the State of California was stayed in June 2019 at our request while the abovementioned SDNY action was pending.
 In October 2020, the stay was lifted.
 In February 2021, the Superior Court of the State of California dismissed all claims against us for lack of personal jurisdiction, and the time period for plaintiffs to appeal the dismissal has expired.
 For risks and uncertainties relating to lawsuits against us, please see "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Business-We and certain of our directors and officers have been named as defendants in several lawsuits, which could have a material adverse impact on our business, financial condition, results of operation, cash flows and reputation" and "Item 3.
+Key Information-D. Risk Factors-Risks Related to Our Business, financial condition, results of operation, cash flows and reputation" and "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Business-We may incur liability for counterfeit, unauthorized, illegal, or infringing products sold or misleading information available on our platforms."